austil/datapuller/README.md

 This repository is a collection of script I've made to conveniently pull my personnal data from internet services I use the most.
 The goal is to get everything about me in one place for futher analysis (data science with R, full text search with Elastic, ...).

+Those scripts pull every bit of interesting data about you available from web services APIs into plain JSON files.

 Currently supporting :

 - [X] Pocket : unread, archived & favorites